Instalab

 This test is most useful if any of these apply to you.

-If you're weighing immunotherapy, knowing which mite components drive your allergy helps pick the right extract.
+If you're thinking about long-term desensitization shots or drops, identifying the exact mite driving your allergy helps pick the right extract.

 About Blomia Tropicalis (Blo t 21) IgE